-Rishi Vala is an Economist in the Financial Markets Department at the Bank of Canada.
-His research focuses on the financial stability implications of different non-bank financial institutions.
+Rishi Vala is a Principal Economist in the Financial Markets Department at the Bank of Canada.
+His research examines the financial stability implications of non-bank financial institutions and the interaction between financial markets and monetary policy.

 We find that on any given day, nearly half of Government of Canada bond transactions by clients of dealers can be offset with other clients, including during the turmoil in March 2020.
 Our results show that under certain conditions clients could potentially trade directly with each other and are a step towards understanding the relevance of broader all-to-all trading in the Government of Canada bond market.